 If you want your wedding to err on the secular side you may want to ask your officiant to drop a few of the religious verses they’d regularly include in their script.
 Some may not love this suggestion, so make sure you ask about it right out of the gate to avoid any surprises when you get to the altar.
 On the same note, you’ll probably want to give their ceremony notes a once-over to ensure that nothing odd pops up.
 Maybe you think “til death do us part” dampens the mood?
 It’s your prerogative to ask for a change.

 Having a seasoned pro will pretty much ensure that your ceremony will go off without a hitch.
 Now, that’s not to say that a new kid on the block will drive your big day into the ground, you may just feel a little more confident in someone who’s been in the game for a while.
 Regardless, ask to see a written or recorded copy of their work so you can gauge how they perform weddings.

 Depending on the type of officiant you have, they may charge more or less for their services.
 If you’re using someone like a Justice of the Peace, their rates are typically the same across the province.
+A wedding celebrant on the other hand, takes a "full-service" approach to designing your wedding ceremony and will charge accordingly.
 Find out how much they’re services are going to cost you right off the bat so that you can add it into your budget.